 - Continuously improve through feedback

-Depending on the company, sample sales representative requirements and qualifications may include:
+Depending on the company, the requirements and qualifications for a sales representative may include:

 - Ability to create and deliver presentations tailored to the audience needs